leggetter/nexmo-caller-id/README.md

 $ shotgun app.rb
 ```

-Now we can view the app in our browser by entering `localhost:4567` into the url bar. `localhost:4567` is the default port that shotgun runs our sinatra app on but your prot may vary.
+Now we can view the app in our browser by entering `localhost:4567` into the url bar. `localhost:4567` is the default port that shotgun runs our sinatra app on but your port may vary.
 Make sure you go to the correct url.

 ![form screenshot](http://imgur.com/fNGadxl.png)